ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Note that the System team may from time to time batch update all of the SKA projects' settings as to confirm with the policies and recommendations.

-.. _how to write a good commit message: https://chris.beams.io/posts/git-commit/